Sharks in the Media

 Sharks, unlike humans, do not kill for fun.

 ∇ Scenes and images of shark’s gaping mouths are not aggressive attacks.
 Cameras and bait are used to get the shark to bite something, i.e. the camera housing.
-Photographers work long and hard to get a shark to come out of the water to grab for the bait.
+Photographers work long and hard to get a shark to come out of the water to grab the bait.
 The bait then gets edited out of the image.
 Unless you see footage of a natural prey/predator incident, such as a shark grabbing a seal, or a reef shark hunting fish, toothy images are mostly created with a great amount of manipulation.

-∇ There is no such thing as “shark infested waters.”
+∇ There is no such thing as “shark-infested waters.”
 A healthy reef system includes top predators.
 A “normal” underwater scene MUST include sharks, so one can hardly say it is “infested”.
 Shark populations are on a steep decline.
 The new normal has become to see reefs and shore areas without any sharks, therefore the sighting of several sharks is hyped as shark infestation.

-TV shows love to hype the term “shark infested waters.”
+TV shows love to hype the term “shark-infested waters.”

 ∇ Scuba diving with sharks is not inherently dangerous and does not require a great act of bravery.
 Scuba is a great way to experience the Underwater-world.
-Sharks are usually intimidated by divers and keep their distance, unless bait is involved.
+Sharks are usually intimidated by divers and keep their distance unless bait is involved.

 Diving with sharks is not an adrenaline filled crazy stunt.
 When it is presented in that way it is nothing but a hyped scenario to boosts ratings.
 Most people that spend time in the water will attest to the fact that it is quite calm and peaceful down there.
-Quietly observing wildlife requires some skill and tact but the result is that animals will be less nervous and more accepting to the “alien” visiting their vicinity.
+Quietly observing wildlife requires some skill and tact but the result is that animals will be less nervous and more accepting of the “alien” visiting their vicinity.
 With that said, sharks are wild animals and apex predators and should be respected as such by giving them their space and distance.

 ∇ Few shark species are dangerous.
 Most sharks are harmless to humans.
 Of all shark species, about 80% grow to less than 1.6 meters (5 feet) and are unable to hurt people or rarely encounter people.
 According to the International Shark Attack Files, of shark attacks recorded since the year 1580, only 10 of 400 species were involved in unprovoked fatal attacks.
 Bull, Tiger, Great White sharks account for almost all attacks--and many of those attacks are assumed to be accidental.
 Odds of someone in the United States getting bitten by a shark are about 11.5 million to 1.